 “Kathleen, how can I access my Social Security income from another country?”
 (Via an ATM, I explained, is the easiest, most cost-efficient way anywhere in the world.)

 “I’m interested in an agricultural investment.
 What would you suggest?”
-(Five productive land investments are represented here this week, from mangos in Panama to truffles in France.)
+(Five productive land investments are represented here this week, from avocados in Panama to timber in Colombia and truffles in Spain.)

 “How do I file my FBAR?” wondered one attendee…

 “Do you think Ecuador will continue using the U.S. dollar?” asked another, “and is that a good thing or a bad thing for those of us with U.S. dollar-denominated retirement accounts?”

 “What part of my investment income qualifies for the Foreign Earned Income Exclusion?” inquired a third.
 (None is the answer.
 Only earned income qualifies.)

 “Where is the most affordable place to retire well in Latin America?”…